killerducky/deja-queue/notes.md

 - [ ] Make title, etc editable and searchable
 - [x] Same video in multiple playlists
 - [ ] refresh should not change current playing song
+- [x] Clicking playlist _moves_ in queue instead of adding another one

 ## UI